cdapio/cdap/cdap-docs/admin-manual/source/installation/azure-hdinsight.rst

       **Microsoft Azure HDInsight:** CDAP accepted as an application

 #.
-Once CDAP is installed successfully, its status shows as *Installed*:
+Once CDAP is installed successfully, its status shows as *Installed*, with a *Portal*
+   link to access it:

    .. figure:: ../_images/azure-hdinsight/azure-hdinsight-9.png
       :figwidth: 100%
       :width: 631px
       :class: bordered-image

-      **Microsoft Azure HDInsight:** CDAP installed as an application
+      **Microsoft Azure HDInsight:** CDAP installed as an application and its *Portal* link

 .. _admin-installation-azure-hdinsight-verification:

 Verification
 ============
 #.
-Click the *Portal* button to launch the login window.
+Click the *Portal* link to launch the login window.
 Login by entering the cluster
    login name (default *admin*) and password which are entered when you created the
    cluster: